ldbakero/IBM-APIConnect-POT-docs/lab-guide/Lab 3 - Customize and Deploy an Application/README.md

 1. Use the `File > Save` menu option to save the changes.

-## Lab 3.3 - Publish App to a Liberty Collective
+## Lab 3.3 - Publish App to a Collective

 In this section, you will publish the `inventory` application to a Liberty runtime collective for general consumption.

-### 3.3.1 - Register the App with API Connect and Liberty
+### 3.3.1 - Register the App with API Connect

 1. Use the favorites menu to launch the `Firefox Web Browser`: